omcdac/AT-Bench/README.md

 # AT-Bench

-AT-Bench is an acceptance-test toolset for a SLURM HPC cluster, developed by the HPC Technologies Group at C-DAC Pune.
+AT-Bench is an acceptance-test toolset for a HPC cluster, developed by the HPC Technologies Group at C-DAC Pune.
 It submits GROMACS, NAMD, OpenFOAM, and WRF jobs across the cluster and verifies the results — run directly on demand, or automated on whatever schedule is required (for example, via cron) — and provides diagnostic tooling to pinpoint which specific nodes are responsible for slow or failed jobs, including a benchmark-based diagnosis (HPL, STREAM, OSU) of suspect hardware.

 The configuration values documented below reflect the cluster on which this toolset was developed and is currently in use.
 When deploying on a different cluster, treat these values as examples to replace, not as fixed requirements.